Read this if you:

 I will assume that stable political entities will not waste time changing their political-economic systems, and will simply adapt whatever system they already use to achieve Paris Agreement ambitions.

 The default economic paradigm I adopt for this article is capitalist, since it is the default for English-speaking countries.

 Where appropriate, I also chose to write from the perspective of a STEM professional in the non-Western developing world.
 I think that it is a viewpoint that is under-represented on the internet, and that climate action discourse can benefit from its inclusion as a POV with agency, not a demographic to ‘be saved’.
 For instance, I find Western discourse on climate action is typically more emotional and less tolerant of an ‘all of the above’ approach, compared to the developing world.
-We may soon enter a climate phase where this luxury can no longer be afforded.
+We may soon enter a climate phase where we can no longer afford this luxury.

 If you have follow-up questions, please comment below.
 Perhaps I can find ways to improve the article.
-If you have carbon offsetting questions that aren’t featured, please also comment.
+If you have carbon offsetting questions that aren’t in the article, please also comment.
 I may consider adding them to the list.